Mediterranean Gluten Free Tomato Tart with Whole Grain Gluten Free Crust

 - 1 egg

 - Slice tomatoes, sprinkle with salt, and drain in a colander for at least 30 minutes.
-Once drained, and ready to go into the oven, gently toss with olive oil and a bit more salt
+Once drained, and ready to go into the oven, gently toss with olive oil (roughly two tablespoons) and a bit more salt.

 - Marinate the feta in ½ cup olive oil, a few slices of lemon, 2 tbsp red wine vinegar, fresh cayenne pepper, some leaves of oregano, a thinly sliced clove of garlic, a pinch of salt and pepper.
 Leave at room temp.